eigenfoo/old-eigenfoo.github.io/_posts/2020-03-27-manipulating-python-asts.md

 new function, accessed via the `locals` variable[^4], is then bound to the class's `self.model_generator`, which explains the confusing-looking line 25.

-Finally, the user facing API looks like this, while the
+Finally, the user facing API looks like this:

 <script src="https://gist.github.com/eigenfoo/0bc4047ea0245a3f5f3c3a6ff8143154.js"></script>